vogonsorg/q2dos/readme.txt

 What doesn't work

-* Changing video modes on the fly during a game (use disconnect first).
 * Modern sound cards like AC'97 or HDA
 * Loading/unloading of DLLs.
 No other game modes, but connecting to custom servers is OK.